Slow (Kylie Minogue song): Background and composition

 "Slow" was written by Kylie Minogue, Dan Carey, and Emilíana Torrini, and produced by Carey, Torrini, and Sunnyroads.
-In 2009, Torrini explained how she was approached for writing the song, saying "It was like I had just accidentally walked into the line of fire with, "Hey!
-You There!
+In 2009, Torrini explained how she was approached for writing the song, saying "It was like I had just accidentally walked into the line of fire with, 'Hey!
+You There!'.
 It was all quite surreal.
 I still think Kylie's people were trying to call Jamelia, and they just got the wrong number.
 It'd be much more funny if that is how it actually happened".
 Through the lyrics of the song, Minogue urges a man, whom she meets at a club, to "slow down" and dance with her.
 According to Minogue, the lyrics of the song are about "how time and space have a different meaning when you meet someone".
 She further said that she "loved the way the song had this push-pull effect; the musical and lyrical combination gives you a sense of that".

 Musically, the song is an eighties-inspired electropop and synth-pop track.
 It utilises a very simple and "minimalist" style of production and was described as an "electro-pop/disco fusion with percolating crackle-and-pop beats and sugary vocal overdubs" by Sal Cinquemani from Slant Magazine.
 Additionally, it contains elements of electroclash and club music.
 According to Tom Ewing of Freaky Trigger, the gentle bassline and 'shimmering' backing of "Slow" are derived from the then-popular microhouse genre, comparing it to the music found on the German label Kompakt.
 Dom Passantino of Stylus Magazine similarly described it as "German minimalist techno" similar to the work of Reinhard Voigt, while Alex Macpherson of The Guardian, in an article of German minimal techno, said "Slow" was "essentially a minimal track with an added pop vocal" and an early instance of the sound achieving mainstream success.
+Tim Sendra of AllMusic called it a revamp of disco, specifically the subgenre of space disco.

 In late 2012, "Slow" was re-recorded by Minogue for inclusion in her orchestral compilation album The Abbey Road Sessions.
 On the album, Minogue reworked 16 of her past songs with an orchestra, which, according to Nick Levine from BBC Music, "re-imagine them without the disco glitz and vocal effects".
 "Slow" is approached with a more jazz and trip hop influenced take, with Minogue again delivering sultry and seductive vocals.
+The song was written in the key of B♭ minor.